 As an Amazon Associate we earn from qualifying purchases.

-It is no surprise that as the weather cools down we start favoring heartier dishes.
+It is no surprise that as the weather cools down I start favoring heartier dishes.
 Fall and winter is the time for soups, chilis, and stews.
 When it comes to stews specifically, Beef Bourguignon is perhaps the most famous stew (or infamous, depending on who you ask).
 While the name may sound fancy, the dish is, at its heart, a textbook example of techniques for developing flavors and textures.

 What is Beef Bourguignon?